inrupt/etl-tutorial/README.md

 node ../SDK/artifact-generator/src/index.js generate --vocabListFile "resources/Vocab/vocab-etl-tutorial-bundle-all.yml" --outputDirectory "./src/InruptTooling/Vocab/EtlTutorial" --noPrompt --force --publish npmInstallAndBuild
 ```

-**Note**: during any ETL development, it's generally very common to continue
+**Note**: During ETL development generally it's common to re-run the Artifact
-to re-run the Artifact Generator regularly, for example after any local
+Generator regularly, for example after any local vocabulary changes or updates.
-vocabulary changes or updates (we can also run it in 'file watcher' mode so
+We can also keep it running constantly in 'file watcher' mode so that it re-runs
-that it runs automatically on any local vocab file changes, which is really
+automatically on any local vocab file changes, which can be really convenient.

-convenient).
-So since it's a such a regular thing to run, it's generally a
+So since it can be run so regularly, it can generally be a good idea to clone
-good idea to clone and run the Artifact Generator locally (as that's much
+and run the open-source Artifact Generator locally (as that's much faster than
-faster than using `npx`).
+using `npx`).

-Now install our ETL Tutorial as normal:
+Now install our ETL Tutorial:

 ```script
 npm install